sanjaybh/aircode_api_shopping/docs/en/src/getting-started/index.md

 ## Debug a Function {#debug}

-AirCode provides an easy-to-use online debug tool for functions, allowing you to see the running results and modify the code at any time during the development.
+AirCode's online debug tool makes it easy to see running results and modify code during development.
+Follow these steps to debug a function with AirCode.

 First, modify the function as follows: